featured

 Brotha is coming for that Puskas award!

-His entire attacking game is a lot better as the quality of delivery at times has been Giggs-esque, his decision-making has been much better and as per his goals, the striking ability has been next level.
+His entire attacking game is a lot better as the quality of delivery at times has been Giggs-esque, his decision-making has been improved and as per his goals, the striking ability has been next level.

 I like the fact that he's also not someone who just sticks to the touchline all game as him moving into midfield or even the box to give us an extra man in those areas is something else that has been improved upon with his game.